Yunnie-pin/Technical-Test-KSNI/README.md

 ```

 * Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-* You can start editing the page by modifying `app/page.tsx`.
+* You can start editing the page by modifying `src`.
 The page auto-updates as you edit the file.
-* This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ### Contributors